Staceyann Chin

-Staceyann Chin (born December 25, 1972) is a spoken-word poet, performing artist and LGBT rights political activist.
+Staceyann Chin (born December 25, 1972) is a spoken-word poet, performing artist and LGBTQ rights political activist.
 Her work has been published in The New York Times, The Washington Post, and the Pittsburgh Daily, and has been featured on 60 Minutes.
 She was also featured on The Oprah Winfrey Show, where she shared her struggles growing up as a gay person in Jamaica.
 Chin's first full-length poetry collection was published in 2019.

 Personal life

 Chin was born in Jamaica but now lives in New York City, in Brooklyn.
 She is of Chinese-Jamaican and Afro-Jamaican descent.
-She announced in 2011 that she was pregnant with her first child, giving birth to daughter Zuri in January 2012.
-She has been candid about her pregnancy by means of in-vitro fertilization, and wrote about her experiences as a pregnant, single lesbian in a guest blog for the Huffington Post.
+She announced in 2011 that she was pregnant with her first child, giving birth to her daughter in 2012.
+She has been candid about her pregnancy by means of in-vitro fertilization, and wrote about her experiences as a pregnant, single lesbian in a guest blog for the HuffPost.

 Career

 Openly lesbian, she has been an "out poet and political activist" since 1998.
-In addition to performing in and co-writing the Tony-nominated Russell Simmons Def Poetry Jam on Broadway, Chin has appeared in Off-Broadway one-woman shows and at the Nuyorican Poets Cafe.
+In addition to performing in and co-writing the Tony-nominated Russell Simmons' Def Poetry Jam on Broadway, Chin has appeared in Off-Broadway one-woman shows and at the Nuyorican Poets Cafe.
 She has also held poetry workshops worldwide.
 Chin credits her accomplishments to her hard-working grandmother and the pain of her mother's absence.

 Chin's poetry can be found in her first chapbook, Wildcat Woman, the one she now carries on her back, Stories Surrounding My Coming, and numerous anthologies, including Skyscrapers, Taxis and Tampons, Poetry Slam, Role Call, Cultural Studies: Critical Methodologies.
 Chin's voice can be heard on CD compilations out of Bar 13- Union Square and Pow Wow productions.
 In 2009, Chin published her autobiographical novel, The Other Side of Paradise: A Memoir.

 She has been a host on Logo's After Ellen Internet show, "She Said What?" and a co-host of Centric's My Two Cents.

 In 2009, Chin performed in The People Speak, a documentary feature film that uses dramatic and musical performances of the letters, diaries, and speeches of everyday Americans, based on historian Howard Zinn's A People's History of the United States.

 She taught a seminar at the arts-oriented Saint Ann's School in Brooklyn.

+In 2024 she was the subject of Laurie Townshend's documentary film A Mother Apart.